 Back in 1989, I had a high-school friend whom I absolutely loved, who described Burton's Batman -- humorously -- as "pretty darn plotless," and perhaps there's some truth to that complaint.
 The film is about a lengthy grudge match between two men in a place "synonymous with crime."
 The narrative details are less crucial than the expression of the locations, and the emotional, psychological particulars of the two combatants.
 Danny Elfman's magnificent score adds to the aura of a moody, introspective rumination, one overcrowded with ideas, and in some cases, authentic horrors.

 I realize that Batman is far from Burton's favorite film, and yet it does, quite readily, reflect much of his nature as an artist, stressing visuals as psychological symbols of fractured and damaged mental states.
 The film also diagrams the story of misfits and outsiders, a frequent Burton leitmotif.

 As Bruce Wayne might characterize Batman in terms of Burton, "some of it is very much me," and "some of it is not."
 Though there's much of the film's director personal taste evident in the mix, Batman Returns (1992), in some ways, is an even more perfect representation of the director's aesthetic.
 It's weirder and wilder, even, than the gruesome sights on display here.
-That film, in my opinion, is some kind of twisted Burton high-point, a second run at the Batman legend that improves on the expressive, psychologically-adroit ruminations of this admirable and unforgettable 1989 effort.
+That film, in my opinion, is some kind of twisted Christmas, Burton high-point, a second run at the Batman legend that improves on the expressive, psychologically-adroit ruminations of this admirable 1989 effort.